One of the first questions someone considering solar asks is: How much money do solar panels save?

 - Power Purchase Agreements (PPAs)

 - Solar Leasing

 - Solar Purchase

-Solar Leasing is a lot like leasing a car where you essentially own it all, but instead of paying to own, you’re paying to rent.
+Solar Purchase is the easiest to understand.
+You buy it, you own it.
+Solar Leasing is a lot like leasing a car where you essentially own it all, but instead of paying to own, you are paying to rent.

 Own Your Power